dortania/OpenCore-Post-Install/universal/iservices.md

 **Note 2**: Using a "Purchase Date not Validated:" can cause issues down the line if another machine of the same serial ever gets activated, for initial setup it can help alleviate issues with your account but in the long run an invalid serial can be a safer choice.

-**Note3**: Checking too many serials may result in your access being denied to Apple Check Coverage page, to bypass this limitation it's advised to use a VPN or [tor browser](https://www.torproject.org/download/) or any other service that allows you to change/mask your IP address.
+**Note 3**: Checking too many serials may result in your access being denied to Apple Check Coverage page, to bypass this limitation it's advised to clear your cookies, use a VPN, the [tor browser](https://www.torproject.org/download/), or any other service that allows you to change/mask

 ## Fixing En0